nonblocking/mashroom/packages/plugin-packages/mashroom-portal-demo-rest-proxy-app/README.md

 Plugin for [Mashroom Server](https://www.mashroom-server.com), a **Microfrontend Integration Platform**.

-This is a simple Portal App that demonstrates how the [Mashroom Portal](../mashroom-portal) proxy can be used to connect to a REST API that cannot be reached directly by the client.
+This is a simple Microfrontend that demonstrates how the [Mashroom Portal](../mashroom-portal) proxy can be used to connect to a
+REST API that cannot be reached directly by the client.

 It fetches data *rocketlaunch.live*, but connects through the Portal.
 So the actual endpoint will not be visible